Grace Yu, MD

 Orthopedic and sports medicine

-Dr. Henehan is the Director of the San Jose-O’Connor Hospital/Stanford Affiliated Sports Medicine Fellowship Program and a teaching faculty of the San Jose-O’Connor Hospital Family Medicine Residency.
+Dr. Henehan is the Director of the Stanford - O’Connor Sports Medicine Fellowship Program and a teaching faculty of the Stanford - O’Connor Family Medicine Residency.
 He is a diplomate of the American Board of Family Medicine (1985) and has a Certificate of Added Qualification (CAQ) in Sports Medicine through the American Board of Family Medicine (1993).
 Dr. Henehan has special expertise in orthopedic and sports medicine.
 He is currently a team physician for San Jose State University (various sports) and was a team physician for the San Jose “Earthquakes” professional soccer team for twelve years.
 Dr. Henehan enjoys running, hiking, skiing, photography, and watercolor painting.

 Michael Stevens, MD